 Jurisprudence Knowledge & Assessment Tool

-What Is the Jurisprudence Knowledge and Assessment Tool?
-(JKAT)
+What is the Jurisprudence Knowledge and Assessment Tool?

-The JKAT is a mandatory requirement for registrants of the College under the College’s Quality Assurance Regulation, which states: “Every registrants shall engage in professional improvement and development in accordance with the guidelines and policies established by the College and distributed to the registrants.”
+Completion of the JKAT is a mandatory under the College’s Quality Assurance Regulation, which requires that: “Every registrants shall engage in professional improvement and development in accordance with the guidelines and policies established by the College and distributed to the registrants.”

-Every new registrant must complete the JKAT usually within the first year of Membership and every 5 years thereafter.
+All new registrants are required to complete the JKAT, typically within the first year of membership and every five years thereafter.

 Exemptions, Extensions and Deferrals